Publications

 U.S. public perceptions of the sensitivity of brain data

 Huang, S., Paul, U., Gupta, S., Desai, K., Guo, M., Jung, J., Capestany, B., Krenzer, W. D., Stonecipher, D., & Farahany, N. (2024).
 U.S. public perceptions of the sensitivity of brain data.
 Journal of Law and the Biosciences.
-Journal of Neuroscience, 11(1), lsad032. https://doi.org/10.1093/jlb/lsad032.
+Journal of Neuroscience, 11(1), lsad032.https://doi.org/10.1093/jlb/lsad032

 Hippocampal functions modulate transfer-appropriate cortical representations supporting subsequent memory

-Huang, S., Cortney, M. H., Hovhannisyan, M., Ritchey, M., Cabeza, R., Davis, S. W. (2024).
+Huang, S., Howard, C. M., Hovhannisyan, M., Ritchey, M., Cabeza, R., Davis, S. W. (2024).
 Hippocampal functions modulate transfer-appropriate cortical representations supporting subsequent memory.
-Journal of Neuroscience, 44(1).
+Journal of Neuroscience, 44(1).https://doi.org/10.1523/JNEUROSCI.1135-23.2023

 The Role of Structure-Seeking in Moral Punishment

 Stanley, M. L., Huang, S., Marsh, E. J., & Kay, A. C. (2023).
 The Role of Structure-Seeking in Moral Punishment.
 Social Justice Research.
-36, 410-431.
+36, 410-431.https://doi.org/10.1007/s11211-023-00416-8

 Age differences in intuitive moral decision-making: Associations with inter-network neural connectivity

 Huang, S.*, Faul, L.*, Sevinc, G., Mwilambwe-Tshilobo, L., Setton, R., Lockrow, A. W., Ebner, N. C., Turner, G. R., Spreng, R. N., & De Brigard, F. (2021).
 Age differences in intuitive moral decision-making: Associations with inter-network neural connectivity.; Psychology and Aging.
-36(8), 902–916.
+36(8), 902–916.https://doi.org/10.1037/pag0000633

 The phenomenology of remembering our moral transgressions

 Huang, S., Stanley, M.L. & De Brigard, F. (2020) The phenomenology of remembering our moral transgressions.
 Memory and Cognition.
-48, 277–286.
+48, 277–286.https://doi.org/10.3758/s13421-019-01009-0

 * Equal authorship